YouTube's 10 Ways to Hit One Million Subscribers

 But how do you do that?

 There's no real method to doing this but there are things you can do to increase your odds.
-For example you can create pseudo drama videos or outrageous videos that we've never seen before.
+For example you can create pseudo drama videos or invent a trend that we've never seen before.

 None of this will guarantee a viral hit, but anything that creates intrigue will cause people to subscribe.